Judges and Prizes

-National Letters About Literature prizes have changed for the 2013 reading and writing contest.
-Judges for the Center for the Book in the Library of Congress will select three national winners (one per competition level) who will each receive a $1,000 cash award and 3 national second place winners (one per competition level) who will each receive a $150 cash award.
+Judges for the Center for the Book in the Library of Congress select three national winners (one per competition level) who each receive a $1,000 cash award and three national second place winners (one per competition level) who each receive a $200 cash award.

-In Oregon, prizes will remain the same as in the past.
-Local judges will select one winner and one runner-up at each competition level from the entries that make it through the national screening.
+In Oregon, local judges select one winner and one runner-up at each competition level from the entries that make it through the national screening.
 Judges select honorable mentions and semi-finalists at their discretion; therefore, the number varies from year to year.
-In 2012, Oregon had 8 honorable mentions and 105 semi-finalists.
+In 2015, Oregon had 13 honorable mentions and 105 semi-finalists.
 (A semi-finalist is any student who made it through the national screening but was not a winner, runner-up, or honorable mention in Oregon.)
-The three Oregon winners received a check for $100, three runners-up received a check for $50, honorable mentions received a $25 bookstore gift certificate, and semi-finalists received a $10 bookstore gift certificate.
+The three Oregon winners received a check for $100, three runners-up received a check for $50, honorable mentions received a $25 bookstore gift card, and semi-finalists received a $10 bookstore gift card.

 In 2012, one of the National Honor Award recipients was from Oregon.
 Lucia Hadella, a national Level III honor award winner, selected Phoenix High School library to receive the $1,000 grant from Target.
 Lucia's letter is a great example to share with young readers interested in entering future Letters About Literature contests.
 You may read her letter or watch this video of her reading it aloud.

 In 2011, Brecca Marvin from Vale, OR was featured on the national Letters About Literature envelope art web page.
 While creating artistic envelopes is not a requirement for entering this reading and writing contest, many students put a lot of their talent into it and deserve to have their hard work recognized.